USS WINSTON S. CHURCHILL is the third ship in the OSCAR AUSTIN - class but also the 31st ARLEIGH BURKE class guided missile destroyer.

 |Click here to view more photos.|

-The photos below were taken by me and show the WINSTON S. CHURCHILL at the Norfolk Naval Shipyard, Va., on November 10, 2008.
+The photos below were taken by me and show the WINSTON S. CHURCHILL at BAE Systems Norfolk Ship Repair, Norfolk, Va., on November 10, 2008.